codepath/android_guides/Google-Maps-Fragment-Guide.md

 ![Play Services](http://www.androidhive.info/wp-content/uploads/2013/08/downloading-google-play-services-sdk.png)

+**Important Update**

+If after the latest update aka api version 19, if you still want this to work, please download 'Google play services for Froyo' instead of the 'Google Play services'.
+I spent quite some time to get it working with the latest library but there were many issues

 ### Import Google Play Services

 After downloading play services we need to import it to Eclipse which will be used as a library for our maps project.